The Hummingbird Project

 Together we can keep our house humming for the children and families who need us.
 Your gift will help expand our extraordinary care to children with life-limiting conditions so that George Mark families never receive a bill for our services.

-Thanks to a generous donor who has provided a challenge grant, your gift will be doubled up to $500,000.
+Your gift will be DOUBLED to make an even greater impact — thanks to a generous donor who has provided a matching gift challenge up to $500,000.